fscosmetics/fscosmetics/_products/face/two-way-cake-.md

       hex: "c58653"
       best_seller: ""
 ---
 A versatile wet/dry face powder that can be used for medium coverage or light touch ups.
 Because of its mineral-based formula, FS Two-Way Cake does not clog the pores while allowing the skin to breathe.
 It also gives long-lasting coverage for a worry free everyday use.
 Suitable for all skin types.
+It has SPF35+ PA+++ to protect skin against harmful rays from the sun.